baptistedodane/webopimization_Udacity/README.md

 2. Inline & improve CSS.
 Index.html used to load two differents css files to render the page.
 I inlined the main css file in index.html within the head.
 I also added a media attribute to the print.css file so it is only loaded when the user wants to print the page.
 3. Avoid render blocking Js.
 There were a couple of Js scripts that were render blocking while not being absolutely necessary to load the page.
 I simply add an async attribute to avoid that problem.
 I also optimized the webfont loading script that used to take a lot time.

+PageSpeed is now 95 for mobile and 96 for desktops :) !

 ###Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, I had to modify views/js/main.js until your frames per second rate is 60 fps or higher and until the time to resize pizzas is below 5 ms.